-You can't walk to the nearest chicken shop these days without seeing a gaggle of young, braying, upwardly mobile dickwipes queueing to get into the latest kebabery that's hung some cheap art on the walls and rebranded itself as "rustic".
-I can't say for sure what's going on in the minds of these people, but I guess if you've been forced to get jobs in the big city to support your alcoholic parents back home in the shires, it must be comforting to put stuff in your mouth that tastes of peat every now and then.
+You can't walk to the nearest fried chicken spot these days without seeing a gaggle of young, braying, upwardly mobile dickwipes waiting to get into the latest shithole that's hung some cheap art on the walls and rebranded itself as "rustic."
+I can't say for sure what's going on in the minds of these people, but I guess if you've been forced to get jobs in the big city to support your alcoholic parents back home, it must be comforting to put stuff in your mouth that tastes of peat every now and then.

 1 x pack of mince pork